The Static Jacks: If You're Young and Spray Tan (2011–2013)

 The Static Jacks were signed by Fearless Records in 2011.
 They spent the next year writing and touring, until early 2012, when they began recording their debut full-length album, If You're Young, with the producer Chris Shaw.
 The album was recorded at Stratosphere Sound in NYC, owned by Adam Schlesinger of Fountains of Wayne and James Iha of The Smashing Pumpkins, the latter of whom played tambourine on the album's closing track.
 After about two weeks of caressing the Grammy's that were lying around the office, the album was complete.

 On July 25, 2011, TSJ premiered a double A-side single online consisting of "Into the Sun" and "Mercy, Hallelujah".

 If You're Young was released August 30, 2012, and the band then began touring extensively around the United States, UK and Europe.

 On November 17, 2011, The Static Jacks made their television debut on Fuel TV's The Daily Habit.
 On December 21, 2011, The Static Jacks appeared on NBC's Last Call with Carson Daly.

 Before If You're Young was released, the band had already started work on another EP, with Andrew Maury, entitled Spray Tan.
 It was recorded at a studio in Jersey City that was built inside an art-storage facility, and owned by high school friend Dan Zavaro.
 On April 16, a new song from the EP called "Young Guns" was streamed and offered for a free download.
 After this experience, the band needed no further convincing, and decided Maury would produce their next full length as well.
 He is currently doing so, with the album being recorded at Retromedia Studio in Red Bank, NJ.

 In Blue (2013–2014)

 On June 28, 2013, the band announced their new album, "In Blue", would be released on October 1, 2013.
 They also gave a free download of the song "I'll Come Back."
 The band have since remained fairly inactive, with their most recent live show in April 2014.
+Devaney and Sue-Poi would go on to form Nation of Language.